 Yeast infections can happen at any time in your life, especially when you’re stressed.
 But do you know that it’s twice more common during menopause?

-Fact is, all these discomforts can be caused by yeast infections.
+Fact is, yeast infections can cause all these discomforts.
 There are many kinds of yeast infections, and one of the most common is candida overgrowth.

 What is Candida Overgrowth?

-Candida overgrowth, candida infection or candidiasis, is caused by an overgrowth of a kind of fungal yeast called candida albicans.
+Candida overgrowth, candida infection, or candidiasis is caused by an overgrowth of fungal yeast called candida albicans.
 These fungi are found in your body, and they occupy a lot of your organs.
-They are in your gut, skin, mouth, armpits, feet, lungs, bladder and the genitals.
+They are in your gut, skin, mouth, armpits, feet, lungs, bladder and genitals.

-Just consider your body as a really big estate and candida albicans are your tenants.
+Just consider your body as a large estate, and candida albicans are your tenants.
 Candida taking permanent residence in your body isn’t a bad thing.
 They’re not “villains” as they’re portrayed!

 Candida albicans are naturally good and this is why they’re called beneficial pathogens.
 When they don’t overgrow and their population is controlled, they work together with other friendly bacteria to: